 Understanding why a kid is exhibiting challenging behavior is one of the most important parts of helping him or her.
 If you've taken the Walking Tour for Parents or Educators already, then you already know why kids are challenging: they're lacking the skills not to be challenging.
 Challenging behavior occurs when the demands of the environment exceed a kid's capacity to respond adaptively.
 That being the case, your first goal is to identify the skills that are lagging in the kid you're trying to understand and help.
 Your second goal is to identify the specific conditions (these are called "unsolved problems") in which challenging behavior is occurring.
 It's very hard to do Plan B without knowing the specific problems you're trying to solve.
 The goal of intervention is to solve those problems, and to do it in a way -- collaboratively and proactively -- that simultaneously teaches the child the skills he or she is lacking.

-If you need a one-page description of Dr. Greene's approach, we have that, too! (click here)
+And if you need a one-page description of Dr. Greene's CPS approach, we have that, too! (click here)